seansovine/rust_clz_xml/README.md

 See the `src` folder [README](src/README.md) for some notes on the evolving design of the Rust program that reads the CLZ data XML file and inserts the data into a database.
+Currently we extract book and author data.

 ## Database